 “We will continue to invest in our flagship assets and development programmes, adding value to OEMs, developers, supply chain companies and their customers.

 “We are also targeting further investment in grid integration, specifically High Voltage Direct Current (HVDC) technologies.
-We recognise that both array cables and export cables are becoming a critical part of the ecosystem, as offshore wind farms expand in size and scope, and we offer world class cable testing at our Floating Wind Innovation Centre in Aberdeen.
+We recognise that both array cables and export cables are becoming a critical part of the ecosystem, as offshore wind farms expand in size and scope, and we offer world class cable testing at both our National Renewable Energy Centre in Blyth and Floating Wind Innovation Centre in Aberdeen.

 “We will further develop our robotics, machine learning and the application of AI by expanding our facilities in Blyth and in Grimsby.